 LIGHTLIFE FOODS - BRAND RELAUNCH

 After a three year sales decline in the “meat alternative” category, Lightlife was looking to sell more meat alts to vegans and vegetarians.
 The problem with that plan?
 Vegans and vegetarians made up only about 7% of the US population at the time.
 Also, who wants an “alternative” anything?
-It is inherently second best, or a substitute.
+It is inherently second best, or less-than.

 Lightlife and meat share many of the same characteristics - they are both delicious, juicy, satisfying sources of protein.
-The only difference is that Lightlife was made from plants.
-But come to think of it, all meat is made from plants… cows eat grass and turn it into beef, chickens eat corn and turn it into poultry.
 Lightlife simply makes meat directly from plants instead of the animals who eat the plants.
+It is Meat Without The Middleman.

-Lightlife’s budgets were a fraction of their competitors so a controversial message was how they’d earn attention.
-And it worked.
 Sales increased by 18% in the first year.
 By year 4, sales were up 35% year over year.

 Need more proof that the definition of meat has changed?
 After four years, the brand was purchased by the largest meat company in Canada.